Non-Fickian macroscopic model of axial diffusion of granular materials in a long cylindrical tumbler: Introduction

 As Metcalfe and Shattuck note, ``[i]t takes more than 200 revolutions to disperse the seeds ... axially along the tube boundary and then mix radially.
-This is physically plausible given that the only motions mixing the material are the avalanches across the free surface.'' \cite{ms96}.
-Thus, the axial spread of particles is expected to be more complicated than the Fickian diffusion models originally proposed in \cite{hchf66,dgkb91}, since the fluctuations in the axial direction are distinct from the random displacements that lead to radial mixing in the cross-section.
-Here, we would like to address the question: \emph{Does taking into account the disparate flow characteristics in the tumbler cross-section lead to a non-Fickian (but not necessarily ``anomalous'') diffusion equation?}
+This is physically plausible given that the only motions mixing the material are the avalanches across the free surface'' \cite{ms96}.
+Thus, if the surface flow in the tumbler is the only mechanism that leads to transport and mixing (as also emphasized in Fig.~1(c,d) in \cite{cfhhr66}), then the axial spread of particles should be expected to be more complicated than the Fickian diffusion models originally proposed in \cite{hchf66,dgkb91}.
+Specifically, the fluctuations in the axial direction are distinct from the random displacements that lead to radial mixing in the cross-section.
+Given that the latter dynamics are rapidly equilibrated \cite{kmso97,st11}, the radial transport mechanisms in the tumbler are not of interest in this work.
+Instead, here, we would like to address a basic scientific question about the axial transport: \emph{Does taking into account the disparate flow characteristics in the tumbler cross-section lead to a non-Fickian (but not necessarily ``anomalous'') axial diffusion equation?} Our goal is to provide new theoretical insights into transport phenomena in flows of granular materials.